 Chua defines success narrowly, focusing on achievement and perfection at all costs: Success is getting straight As and being a violin or piano prodigy.
 Three decades of research clearly suggests that such a narrow focus on achievement can produce wildly unhappy people.
 Yes, they may boast perfect report cards and stunning piano recitals.
 But we are a country full of high-achieving but depressed and suicidal college students, a record number of whom take prescription medication for anxiety and depression.

 Chua argues that happiness comes from mastery, and that mastery is achieved through “tenacious practice, practice, practice.”
 She’s right here—practice does fuel success—but she’s wrong that forced mastery will lead to happiness.
-“Once a child starts to excel at something,” she writes, “he or she gets praise, admiration and satisfaction.
+“Once a child starts to excel at something,” she writes, “[they get] praise, admiration and satisfaction.
 This builds confidence and makes the once not-fun activity fun.
 This in turn makes it easier for the parent to get the child to work even more.”

 Although there’s some logic to this “virtuous circle,” the drug-like gratification that comes from this type of achievement is not happiness or fulfillment: Once the initial exhilaration wears off, it’s on to the next goal, in search of that elusive feeling of accomplishment.
 It’s success without long-term enjoyment, work without meaning.